SeanAbstract/gatsby-starter-netlify-cms/src/pages/faq/index.md

           Securities and Exchange Commission (SEC) and the Financial Industry Regulatory Authority (FINRA).
 SBX is responsible to clients for the custodial services provided by Interactive Brokers.
-        question: 'How safe are the funds that have been invested via Snowball App? '
+        question: 'How safe are the funds that have been invested via Snowball X App? '
   - categoryTitle: How to use
     questions:
       - answer: >-